 Noise Levels - Which is Quieter in Rainstorms?

-When it’s pouring rain outside, the last thing you want is a gutter system that amplifies the noise inside your home.
+When pouring rain outside, the last thing you want is a gutter system that amplifies the noise inside your home.
 Considering the noise factor when choosing between Colorbond® and traditional gutters is important.

 During stormy weather conditions, gutters must efficiently direct large volumes of water runoff from the roof.
 Colorbond® steel is exceptionally durable and copes with high-velocity water flow.
 The curved base and wide diameter of Colorbond® profiles allow rainwater to flow smoothly and quietly.